Judeadeniji/Monnify-SDK/README.md

 }); // Will log appropriate error messages to console
 ```

-## Security Considerations

-1. Never expose your API keys in client-side code (if possible)
-2. Always validate payment responses server-side
-3. Use HTTPS for all API calls
-4. Implement proper error handling for failed payments

 ## Development Mode

 To use the sandbox environment for testing: